 Decoration ideas for chocolate shortbreads

-- Roll the edges in chocolate sprinkles.
+- Roll edges in chocolate sprinkles or coat with sea salt.

-- Decorate with royal icing and sprinkles.
+- Decorate with royal icing and sprinkles for extra flair.

 Why it's better to roll on parchment paper